 Risk factors for Developing PTSD After a Car Accident

-The U.S. Centers for Disease Control and Prevention, reports that more than 2.5 million Americans went to the emergency department and almost 200,000 were then hospitalized following car accidents in 2012, the most recent year for which statistics are available.
+The U.S. Centers for Disease Control and Prevention, reports that more than 2.5 million Americans went to the emergency department and almost 200,000 were then hospitalized following car accidents.
 Several risk factors have been found to increase the likelihood of developing PTSD following a car accident.
 They include:

 - Having had a prior car accident or traumatic event;